-All employees and parents/guardians shall be provided a copy of N.C.G.S. §115C-391.1 and a copy of this policy at the beginning of each school year.
+Employees and parents/guardians will find a copy of N.C.G.S. §115C-391.1 and a copy of this policy posted on the HCS website and referenced in the newspaper insert at beginning of each school year.
+Paper copies will be provided upon request.